Fatbeard: Plot

 Meanwhile, the French crew is rescued by an oil tanker, and the U.S. Navy is deployed by NATO and the United Nations after getting word from the cargo ship captain that the pirates now have "advanced weaponry" (which was really just Kevin's toy lightsaber, that the French crew thought was real).
 Kyle arrives in Mogadishu but is immediately taken captive by the pirates and held hostage.
 He pleads with Cartman to let him and his brother leave, but Cartman refuses, believing that Kyle is simply jealous of his new pirate life.
 Meanwhile, an English-speaking pirate named Guleed asks Butters and Ike why they decided to become pirates.
-When they say that they left because they were tired of things like school, chores, homework, and being yelled at by adults, Guleed responds by telling them that he doesn't want to be a pirate, and only became one because he is desperately poor: he dreamed of going to school and his mother was suffering from AIDS that could not be treated, while his father was killed attempting to find food for his family.
-Butters and Ike end up realizing how close-minded and complacent they've been and that a life of piracy is one of hardship and suffering rather than fun and adventure like normal life can be.
+When they say that they left because they were tired of things like school, chores, homework, and being yelled at by adults, Guleed responds by telling them that he does not want to be a pirate, and only became one because he is desperately poor: he dreamed of going to school and his mother was suffering from AIDS that could not be treated, while his father was killed attempting to find food for his family.
+Butters and Ike end up realizing how close-minded and complacent they have been and that a life of piracy is one of hardship and suffering rather than fun and adventure like normal life can be.
 They then tell Cartman that they want to return home, but he refuses to give up his delusions of grandeur and threatens the boys with death by calling the real pirates to hold them at gunpoint.
 However, Cartman's vision is quickly disrupted when a U.S. Navy ship hired by NATO appears off the coast carrying snipers, who kill all of the Somali pirates, with its commander stating 'do not hit the white ones' within seconds.
 This leaves Cartman dumbfounded and annoyed, as he quips, "The fuck?".